Swaph/BevMate/README.md

 - **Analytics Dashboard:** Expand the Admin Dashboard to include more detailed analytics and insights.
 - **Multi-language Support:** Add support for multiple languages to cater to a broader audience.

-## Conclusion

-**BevMate** is a comprehensive solution for managing beverage businesses, offering features that enhance both customer experience and administrative efficiency.
-The project showcases strong skills in Android development, Firebase integration, and user interface design, making it a valuable addition to any portfolio.